wp-plugins/postman-smtp/readme.txt

 Google does have a setting to [allow less secure apps](https://support.google.com/accounts/answer/6010255) but that's a band-aid, not a solution.
 And this option is not available if you're using Google Apps to manage a domain.

+= I want to send email from an email address other than the one in the plugin = This is a big Internet **no-no**.
+At best, your email provider will simply re-write your correct email address, or maybe give you an authentication error when you try to send your mail.
+At worst, your IP or entire domain will end up on a SPAM blacklist.

+The only way to send from an e-mail address other than your own is to send mail anonymously, i.e. with NO authentication enabled.

 = What is a Client ID? =
 To use OAuth, your website needs it's own Client ID.
 The Client ID is used to control authentication and authorization and is tied to the specific URL of your website.
 If you manage several website, you will need a different Client ID for each one.